srmfx/Zicroram/README.md

 The sole developer doesn't take any lyability for the mistakes that may arise from using a RamDisk(or RamDrive) software;
 since RAM Storage isn't a persistent type of storage, important data may be permanently lost forever with no means of recover.

-If you don't agree with the USE LICENSE of this system, do not use this system.
+If you don't agree with the USE LICENSE of this program, do not use it!
+You've been warned.

 ## OPERATING SYSTEM SUPPORT: